Mindful Representations

 3. Representation Setup

 The seeker arranges the representatives within the circle.
 The representatives know little about the people they are portraying.
-Despite this, these representatives often display behaviours or feelings that hinting at hidden dynamics within the seeker’s system
+Despite this, participants often notice behaviours, emotions, or relational dynamics that feel personally meaningful or resonate with aspects of the seeker’s broader relational experience.

 4. Facilitator’s Role

 With mindfulness and deep respect for the known facts about the family’s history, the facilitator guides the process.
-This often explores intergenerational patterns that are not easily accessible through other forms of therapy.
+One of the distinctive strengths of this approach is its ability to bring relational and intergenerational patterns into an experiential setting where they can become more visible and emotionally accessible than through discussion alone.

 5. Navigating the Representation

 As the process unfolds, we may add more representatives.
 They often represent ancestors, forgotten, or excluded family members.
 This can include those who have died young, been disgraced, or been excluded like ex-partners or biological parents of adopted children.
-A skilful practitioner to engages with this process in a mindful and respectful way.
-Then hidden conflicts and emotions to come into the open where they can be resolved.
+A skilful practitioner engages with this process in a mindful and respectful way, allowing previously hidden tensions, emotions, and relational dynamics to emerge more fully into awareness where they can be explored with greater understanding and care.

 7. Lasting Impact